Raiet-Bekirov/HPDM172_assignment/sql_queries/README.md

 ### Query 9: `get_patients_and_medication_from_diseaseID.sql`

-If `get_patients_and_medication_from_diseaseID.sql` is downloaded, the following SQL code can be used to print a list of all doctors based at a particular hospital.
+If `get_patients_and_medication_from_diseaseID.sql` is downloaded, the following SQL code can be used to print a list of all patients who may have a particular disease based on which medication they have been prescribed.
 First, select the `hospitals_db` database:

 ```sql
 USE hospitals_db;
 ```

-Then, set the variable `@HospitalID` to the unique ID number of the chosen hospital:
+Then, set the variable `@DiseaseID` to the unique ID number of the chosen disease:

 ```sql
 SET @DiseaseId = 3;